easysoft/phpmicro/tests/Readme.md

  - tests/basic/bug71273.phpt: TODO: write micro flavor test like this
  - tests/basic/consistent_float_string_casts.phpt: setlocale(3) may not be usable in static build
  - tests/lang/bug30638.phpt: setlocale(3) may not be usable in static build

+these tests may failed if not using cli_checks.patch because of php internel sapi name checks.

+ - tests/lang/bug45392.phpt